United Kingdom national debt: The national debt today

 The annual amount that the government must borrow to plug the gap in its finances used to be known as the public sector borrowing requirement, but is now called the Public Sector Net Cash Requirement (PSNCR).
 The PSNCR figure for the financial year end 2017 was £46 billion, total British GDP in 2017 was £1.959 trillion.

-By historic peacetime standards, the national debt is large and growing in overall terms though now falling as a percentage of GDP.
-It is currently nowhere near its historical peaks after the Napoleonic and World War eras.
-However, there is concern that official calculations of national debt omit many 'off-book' liabilities which mask the true nature of the debt: for example, Nick Silver of the Institute of Economic Affairs estimated the current British liabilities, including state and public pensions, as well as other commitments by the government, to be near £5 trillion, compared with the Government's estimate of £845 billion (as of 17 November 2010) These liabilities can be compared to total net assets (2010 figures) of £7.3 trillion, which equates to approximately a net worth of £120,000 per head of the population.
+By historic peacetime standards, the national debt is large and growing.
+There is concern that official calculations of national debt omit many 'off-book' liabilities which mask the true nature of the debt: for example, Nick Silver of the Institute of Economic Affairs estimated the current British liabilities, including state and public pensions, as well as other commitments by the government, to be near £5 trillion, compared with the Government's estimate of £845 billion (as of 17 November 2010) These liabilities can be compared to total net assets (2010 figures) of £7.3 trillion, which equates to approximately a net worth of £120,000 per head of the population.
 Based on such a method of calculation, UK national debt would be equivalent to, or potentially exceed, historic highs.

 The British government's debt is owned by a wide variety of investors, most notably pension funds.
 These funds are on deposit, mainly in the form of Treasury bonds at the Bank of England.
 The pension funds, therefore, have an asset which has to be offset by a liability, or a debt, of the government.
 As of the end of 2016, 27.6% of the national debt was owed to overseas governments and investors.

 International comparisons

-In 2011, Britain's volume of debt was ranked 18th internationally according to the CIA World Factbook.
-Many other countries had larger debt burdens.
-For example, Japan had a National debt of around 194% of GDP, whilst that of Italy was more than 100%.
-The National debt of the United States reached 100% of GDP in November 2011.
+In 2020, Britain's volume of debt was ranked 3rd internationally according to the CIA World Factbook, behind only Greece and Japan.
+By 2025, Britain had moved to 5th internationally with Singapore and Lebabon moving above the UK.